-by mapping it to a non-interacting model of fermions corresponding to a $p$-wave superconductor ~\cite{pfeuty_order_parameter,Sigrist2005IntroductionTU}.
-The model has Ising symmetry (generated by $\mathcal{S} = \prod_{i=1}^N \sigma^x_i$) which is spontaneously broken for $J>g$, via a quantum phase transition at $J=g$.
-We monitor the magnetisation dynamics starting from an initial state $|\Psi\rangle$,
+by mapping it to a noninteracting model of fermions corresponding to a $p$-wave superconductor ~\cite{pfeuty_order_parameter,Sigrist2005IntroductionTU}.
+In the following, we set $J=1$.
+The model has Ising symmetry (generated by $\mathcal{S} = \prod_{i=1}^N \sigma^x_i$), spontaneously broken for $g<1$ via a quantum phase transition at $g=1$.
+We monitor the magnetization dynamics starting from an initial state $|\Psi\rangle$

-In the thermodynamic limit (TDL), ordering in the (symmetry broken) groundstate $|0\rangle$ is diagnosed by a non-zero $M_0(t)$.
+In the thermodynamic limit (TDL), symmetry breaking in the groundstate $|0\rangle$ is diagnosed by nonzero $M_0(t)$.